mrkjdy/website/static/posts/how-to-build-a-blog.md

   - react
   - deno
   - fresh
-description: In this post, I show how and why I built my blog
+description: How and why I built my blog ... and you can too!
-coverPhoto: cover.jpg
+coverPhoto: cover.png
 ---

 ## Motivation